fatjonfreskina/Learn-Vuejs/README.md

 });
 ```

-Note in the example that if we want to set a value for a hyphenated CSS property, such as font-size, we need to put the property name in quotes in order to construct a valid JavaScript object.
+Note in the example that if we want to set a value for a hyphenated CSS property (con trattino!), such as font-size, we need to put the property name in quotes in order to construct a valid JavaScript object.

 This example only used values stored in data, however computed properties can be used for v-bind:style and all of the other directives covered in this lesson in the same way.